 - Try to make your questions clear.
 Think about what you are asking and write it down before hand if you need to.
 Having a general sense of what you need and formulating the question while you are speaking will often land you in trouble as it is not always clear.

 - Try not to ask a question on top of a question.
-This often happens when the first question is not clear, and you end up rephrasing it several times and it becomes confusing.
+This often happens when the first question is not clear.
+You end up rephrasing it several times and it becomes confusing.

-- Try to limit the amount of questions you ask at once and give people time to answer and process one before you move on to the next.
+- Try to limit the amount of questions you ask at once.
+Give people time to answer and process one before you move on to the next.
 If you do have a series of questions to ask, write them down for people, and give them thinking time.

-What kind of questions do you like to ask?
+What kind of questions do you like to ask to get things flowing?